Zurich Gay Travel

 I experienced Zurich with the help of a gay local, my amazing friend Martin!
 In this Zurich gay guide, I’ll share the best hotels, things to do, gay bars, saunas & more.

 Gay Zurich: Hotels & Where to Stay

 I equally recommend both hotels and local apartment rentals for gay travelers visiting Zurich.
-With such fantastic public transport, the city feels even smaller than it actually is.
-Getting around is always easy.
+With such fantastic public transport, the city feels smaller than it is, and getting around is easy.

 With a fantastic location, two amazing restaurants, a popular cocktail bar, and a modern 24-hour fitness facility, Widder Hotel is a solid option.

 25hours Hotel is a super popular Zurich gay-friendly hotel in the Langstrasse neighborhood.
 Staying here, you’ll have the most convenient access to a large part of Zurich’s gay bars and nightlife venues.